JOSHUAJEBARAJ/terraform-learning/book/src/task5.md

 >This is  an **Extra-mile** task

-Terraform has a lot of official and community-based modules and providers already presented but there are few chances where you may want to extend certain features for the resources that doesn't  exist.
+Terraform has a lot of official and community-based modules and providers already exist, but there are few chances where you may want to extend certain features for the resources or create the resources for the provider that doesn't  exist.

 - [ ] Create new custom resources to create  docker images using the Null provider and python